Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

 \ssec{Introduction} The $\gamma$-ray strength function (\gsf) of a nucleus, which describes the probability of $\gamma$-ray emission and absorption, is a critical input to neutron-capture rate calculations within the Hauser-Feshbach theory~\cite{Hauser1952}.
 These reaction rates are important for determining elemental abundances from r-process nucleosynthesis~\cite{Mumpower2016}.
 Furthermore, structures seen in \gsfs provide insight into the collective behavior of nucleons~\cite{Heyde2010}.
 Thus, accurate modeling of nuclear \gsfs is important for developing more precise predictions of elemental abundances in stars as well as improving our understanding of nuclear structure.

-The giant dipole resonance, which is an electric dipole (E1) excitation~\cite{Goldhaber1948}, dominates the \gsf at energies $\sim 15$ MeV.
+The giant dipole resonance, which is an electric dipole (E1) collective mode~\cite{Goldhaber1948}, dominates the \gsf at higher $\gamma$-ray energies.
 Nuclei also exhibit resonances at lower energies (below the neutron separation energy $S_n$), some of which are magnetic dipole (M1) in nature.
-The most prominent of these are the scissors mode resonance (SR)~\cite{Heyde2010,Lo1979}, seen in deformed nuclei, and the spin-flip mode~\cite{Heyde2010}.
-Accounting for these low-energy structures in the \gsf of neutron-rich nuclei significantly improve calculations of neutron radiative capture rates~\cite{Mumpower2017}.
+The most prominent M1 modes are the scissors mode resonance (SR)~\cite{Lo1979,Bohle1984,Heyde2010}, seen in deformed nuclei, and the spin-flip mode~\cite{Heyde2010}.
+Accounting for these low-energy structures in the \gsf of neutron-rich nuclei significantly improves calculations of neutron radiative capture rates~\cite{Mumpower2017}.

-There have been extensive efforts to calculate the \gsf of neutron-rich nuclei at low transition energies.
-Most experimental measurements of the \gsf rely on either nuclear resonance fluorescence (NRF) reactions~\cite{Berg1987} or the ``Oslo method"~\cite{Schiller2000}, with the latter allowing for simultaneous determination of both the \gsf and the nuclear level density.
-Oslo method experiments on light- and medium-mass nuclei observed a then unexpected 'upbend' in the \gsf at the lowest $\gamma$-ray energies~\cite{Guttormsen2005,Voinov2004}, now known as the low-energy enhancement (LEE).
-Subsequent configuration-interaction (CI) shell-model calculations suggested that the LEE is magnetic dipole (M1) in nature~\cite{Schwengner2013}.
+Most experimental measurements of the \gsf rely on either nuclear resonance fluorescence (NRF) reactions~\cite{Berg1987} or the Oslo method~\cite{Schiller2000}, with the latter allowing for simultaneous determination of both the \gsf and the nuclear level density.
+Experiments on light- and medium-mass nuclei observed a then-unexpected `upbend' in the \gsf at the lowest $\gamma$-ray energies~\cite{Voinov2004,Guttormsen2005,Wiedeking2012,Larsen2013,Larsen2018}, now known as the low-energy enhancement (LEE).
+Configuration-interaction (CI) shell-model calculations suggested that the LEE is magnetic dipole (M1) in nature~~\cite{Schwengner2013,Brown2014,Schwengner2017,Sieja2017,Karampagia2017,Sieja2018}.

-More recently, a LEE has been observed experimentally~\cite{Naqvi2019,Simon2016} and calculated theoretically~\cite{Fanto2024,Mercenne2024,DeMartini2025} in the M1 \gsf in chains of neodymium and samarium isotopes.
-Due to the large shell model spaces associated with these heavy open-shell nuclei, CI shell-model calculations are only possible with the shell-model Monte Carlo method (SMMC) method~\cite{Johnson1992,Lang1993,Alhassid1994,Koonin1997,Alhassid2001,Alhassid2017}.
-SMMC has been used extensively for calculating properties of lanthanide nuclei at finite temperature~\cite{Alhassid2008,Ozen2013, Alhassid2014,Guttormsen2021}.
-Recently, the SMMC has been extended to calculate statistical properties of actinide nuclei~\cite{DeMartini2025b}.
+More recently, a LEE has been observed experimentally~\cite{Kheswa2015,Naqvi2019,Simon2016,Guttormsen2022} and calculated theoretically~\cite{Fanto2024,Mercenne2024,DeMartini2025} in the M1 \gsf in chains of neodymium and samarium isotopes.
+Due to the large shell model spaces associated with these heavy open-shell nuclei, CI shell-model calculations are only possible using the shell-model Monte Carlo (SMMC) method~\cite{Johnson1992,Lang1993,Alhassid1994,Koonin1997,Alhassid2001,Alhassid2017}.
+The SMMC has been used extensively for calculating properties of lanthanide nuclei at finite temperature~\cite{Alhassid2008,Ozen2013, Alhassid2014,Guttormsen2021}.
+Recently, the SMMC has been extended to calculate the level densities of actinide nuclei~\cite{DeMartini2025b}.

 The possible existence of a LEE in actinide nuclei is especially important, as neutron capture rates in these actinides are relevant not only for the astrophysical r-process, but also in processes occurring inside of nuclear reactors~\cite{osti1036581}.
 If the LEE persists in neutron-rich heavy nuclei, this would have profound effects on $r$-process nucleosynthesis through the enhancement of neutron-capture rates near the neutron drip line~\cite{Larsen2010}.